• Skip to primary navigation

 #8 “Defy Diabetes”

-In a section titled “Defy Diabetes”, Dr. Arnot makes an argument that the chlorogenic acids in high-phenol coffees help to lower blood sugar and increase insulin sensitivity.
+In a section titled “Defy Diabetes,” Dr. Arnot argues that the chlorogenic acids in high-phenol coffees help lower blood sugar and increase insulin sensitivity.

 #9 Neuroprotective

-You’ve probably read news stories about the benefits coffee has for conditions such as Alzheimer’s and Parkinson’s disease.
-A theory that explains why this might work is that caffeine blocks the receptors of nerve cells that would have been targeted by clusters of beta-amyloid molecules.
+You’ve probably read news stories about coffee’s benefits for conditions such as Alzheimer’s and Parkinson’s disease.
+One theory explaining why this might work is that caffeine blocks the receptors of nerve cells that would have been targeted by clusters of beta-amyloid molecules.

 #10 Avoid the Dark Roasts